mrshankly/mute/README.md

 Simple tool that allows you to toggle mute your audio and microphone with ease.
 It uses pulseaudio's default sink and source.

+## Building

+Pulseaudio must be installed and running.

+Run `make` and move the resulting binary, `mute`, into a directory that belongs to your PATH.

 ## Usage

 ```